Endangered Species

 T&E Species Review Process

-After being contacted regarding a project with the potential to impact T&E species, EH&S will contact an approved consulting firm to begin the process of a T&E site review.
+After being contacted regarding a project with the potential to impact T&E species, EHS will contact an approved consulting firm to begin the process of a T&E site review.
 Typically, the process goes as follows:

 • A desktop review is performed by the consultant to determine if there are T&E species within or adjacent to the project site.